pccmtn/Pocchiari_2016_Thesis/README.md

 Graphtries -
 Random_Forest.

-If you have any inquiry, feel free to contact me at 437283mp@student.eur.nl.
+If you have any inquiry, feel free to contact me at pocchiari@rsm.nl.

 Thank you,
 Martina Pocchiari